 What are the different types of filter and how do they differ?

-There are 3 groups of filters in AdaptableBlotter.JS:
+There are 4 types of filters in AdaptableBlotter.JS:

 System Filters - these are filters which the Adaptable Blotter ships and provides an evaluation for (e.g. Tomorrow for date columns).
 You can choose (through System Filter Config) which, if any, System Filters you want available and can rely on the Adaptable Blotter to match rows.

 Column Filters - these are the filters that you create when you filter a column level.
 They are transient in the sense that you cannot save them (although any Column Filters applied when the grid shuts down will be saved automatically with your state and then reapplied on restart).
 If you want deliberately to re-use a Column Filter then you will need to save it (and thereby name it) as a User Filter.

 User Filters - these are filters that operate on one column only that you can name and save for re-use (both as column filters and throughout the grid).